Quick Answer

 How to Use Fire Element Colors in a Livable Way

-Three fire element palettes that usually feel balanced
+Three fire element palettes that feel balanced

 Terracotta warmth